RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Case study: Cancer pathway targeting

 Quantitative analysis reveals that RAG-enhanced embeddings achieve significantly higher functional coherence than topology-only GNN embeddings.
 We compute the silhouette score\cite{rousseeuw1987silhouettes} measuring cluster quality:

 where $a_i$ is the mean distance from node $v_i$ to other nodes in its functional cluster, and $b_i$ is the mean distance to nodes in the nearest neighboring cluster.
-RAG-GNN achieves mean silhouette score $-0.046$ compared to $-0.133$ for topology-only GNN embeddings, representing a substantial improvement of $+0.087$.
+Across 10 random seeds, RAG-GNN achieves mean silhouette score $-0.144 \pm 0.066$ (95\% CI: [$-0.220$, $-0.067$]) compared to $-0.237 \pm 0.065$ (95\% CI: [$-0.304$, $-0.144$]) for topology-only GNN embeddings, a consistent improvement of $+0.093 \pm 0.022$ observed across all seeds.
 While both scores are negative (reflecting the inherent complexity of protein function where many proteins participate in multiple pathways and pathway boundaries are not clearly separable), RAG-GNN substantially reduces intra-cluster dispersion relative to topology-only methods.
+We additionally evaluate two complementary clustering metrics: normalized mutual information (NMI) and adjusted Rand index (ARI).
+NMI measures mutual dependence between predicted and true cluster assignments: RAG-GNN achieves NMI $= 0.244 \pm 0.032$ compared to GNN-only NMI $= 0.242 \pm 0.032$, with overlapping confidence intervals indicating comparable performance.
+ARI measures pairwise agreement corrected for chance: RAG-GNN achieves ARI $= 0.083 \pm 0.029$ versus GNN-only ARI $= 0.061 \pm 0.017$, a relative improvement of 34\%.
+Retrieval integration improves silhouette score and ARI while NMI remains comparable, suggesting that retrieved knowledge both reduces intra-cluster distances (tighter functional grouping) and improves pairwise cluster agreement.
+Note that the standardized benchmark comparison in Section~9 employs a different evaluation protocol with uniform initialization across all methods, yielding distinct absolute values (see \autoref{tab:benchmark}); the improvement direction for silhouette scores is consistent across both configurations.
 Network statistics show 379 proteins with 3,498 interactions, average degree of 18.5, and average clustering coefficient of 0.596, characteristic of biological networks with modular organization and scale-free topology.